TrialsNest

 Clinical Operations

-A practical workflow guide for reducing stale clinical trial leads by improving ownership, response timing, prescreen review, records readiness, and coordinator queue design.
+A workflow guide for reducing stale clinical trial leads in site queues by clarifying ownership, response timing, blocker reasons, and coordinator queue design.

 Stale leads usually come from unclear ownership, slow follow-up, missing context, hidden blockers, or a queue that does not separate active patients from waiting patients.